Department of Anesthesiology, Perioperative & Pain Medicine

 Simulation Training for MOCA®

-This comprehensive course enables ABA diplomates to fulfill the Practice Performance Assessment and Improvement (PPAI) requirement for MOCA while earning AMA PRA Category 1 CME Credits and renewing their ACLS certification.
+This 8-hour comprehensive course enables ABA diplomates to fulfill the Practice Performance Assessment and Improvement (PPAI) requirement for MOCA, earn AMA PRA Category 1 CME credits, and renew their ACLS certification—all in one program.

 This premier week-long event brings together anesthesiologists, certified registered nurse anesthetists, anesthesia assistants, residents, and medical students for a comprehensive review of the latest advances in the field.